RobertoRoos/sawIntuitiveResearchKitWiki/ControllerConnection.md

 ## Set permissions for FireWire devices

-If you installed linux recently, you are likely to have a kernel version higher that 3 with the new Juju firewire driver stack, which means the firewire device would be /dev/fw* instead of the old /dev/raw1394*.
+If you installed Linux recently, you are likely to have a kernel version higher than 3 with the new Juju firewire driver stack, which means the firewire device would be /dev/fw* instead of the old /dev/raw1394*.
 In order to run the control software without root/sudo permissions, please follow the following steps:
  * Create `/etc/udev/rules.d` folder if it's not there
  * Add rules for `/dev/fw*` devices (or `/dev/raw1394*` for Ubuntu versions prior to 10.04)
  * Optionally create group **fpgaqla**